xuexinghua/Operation-level-FI/README.md

 git clone https://github.com/xuexinghua/Operation-level-FI.git
 ```

-Download the trained model file and put it into the checkpoint/ folder
+Then, download the trained model file and put it into the checkpoint/ folder

 ### Some examples of running fault injection are as follows:
 1、Single layer fault injection